Have you ever arrived in a faraway place and known instantly that you were always meant to go there?

-But that’s exactly the feeling I got when I first stepped off the plane in Luang Prabang, Laos.
+But that’s exactly the feeling I got when I landed from Cyprus and first stepped off the plane in Luang Prabang, Laos.

 I’m not sure how to explain it, really.
 It was somewhat surreal, more a sense of immediate familiarity and belonging.
 Perhaps that I’d been here before – though I definitely hadn’t.
 After catching a glimpse of the tiny town from the air, I couldn’t wait to start exploring.